About the MediCart Project

 The MediCart is designed to be used in the provision of front-line medical assistance to victims of disasters.
 It is set up for the provision of emergency healthcare services, field triage and tele-medicine.
 The MediCart can also be used as a communications base for coordination with other agencies.

-The low cost ($12,000 USD compared to $80,000 USD upwards for traditional mobile clinics) and ease of transportation of the MediCart make it ideal for use in inaccessible locations and/or mass casualty incidents; particularly in developing countries.
+The low cost and ease of transportation of the MediCart make it ideal for use in inaccessible locations and/or mass casualty incidents; particularly in developing countries.

 In low and middle income countries where capacity and administrative problems with the collection of health data are common, surveys are often the only way to collect reliable data.